joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-12-12-hat-survival.md

 ## Solution

-if everybody guesses blue for all inputs, then there will be someone correct in every case where someone has a blue hat. there are just 2^5 ways to build red-green ONLY patterns, so we start of with 3^5 - 2^5 = 211 correct guesses.
+If everybody guesses blue for all inputs, then there will be someone correct in every case where someone has a blue hat. there are just $2^5$ ways to build red-green ONLY patterns, so we start of with $3^5 - 2^5 = 211$ correct guesses.

-not coincidentally, this is the expected number of survival cases when everyone guesses at random.
+Not coincidentally, this is the expected number of survival cases when everyone guesses at random ($243\times\left(1-\left(2/3\right)^5\right)$).

-we need to move relocate some correct guesses from the cases that have multiple correct guesses to those that have none.
+So, we need to move relocate some correct guesses from the cases that have multiple correct guesses to those that have none.

 ### A number of good guesses